How to backup your computer software

 Backing up to a CD-R or DVD-R

 Backing up to a blank CD-R, CD-RW, DVD-R or other writable disc is easy but will require some type of software or operating system capable of writing to the discs.
-These type of backups also require the disc be inserted into the computer each time you wish to make a backup.
+These type of backups also require the disc be inserted into the computer each time you want to make a backup.

 Backing up to an external hard drive